-Currently, Shane co-directs and performs in Stratus Ensemble, an Ann Arbor based flute/percussion duo dedicated to promoting diversity through the creation of new repertoire and community outreach.
-He is also percussionist and logistics coordinator for Khemia Ensemble, a mixed chamber group that has performed and held residencies across the United States and internationally, including the University of Michigan, Michigan State University, Wayne State University, Tufts University, The National University of Bogota (Columbia), and the National University of Corboda (Argentina), and Avaloch Farms.
-Shane is also a founding member and director of Steelworks, a steel drum band that he and his wife, Chelsea Jones, started in 2014 that plays popular and folkloric music from the Caribbean.
+Currently, Shane is percussionist and logistics coordinator for Khemia Ensemble, a mixed chamber group that has performed and held residencies across the United States and internationally, including venues such as National Sawdust in New York City, University of Michigan, Michigan State University, Wayne State University, Tufts University, The National University of Bogota (Columbia), and the National University of Corboda (Argentina), and Avaloch Farms Institute.
+He also co-directs and performs in Stratus Ensemble, an Ann Arbor based flute/percussion duo dedicated to promoting diversity through the creation of new repertoire and community outreach, and is a founding member and director of steelworks, a steel drum band that he and his wife Chelsea Jones started in 2014 that plays popular and folkloric music from the Caribbean.

 As an experienced musical theater pit-musician, Shane has performed on Broadway as drummer/percussionist for the musical 1776 at 54 Below.
 He was the percussionist for the off-Broadway premier of the Tony Award and Pulitzer Prize winning show Next to Normal and the 2013 regional tour of Cabaret.
 He has performed at venues such as Broadway's 54 Below (NYC), Cincinnati Playhouse in the Park, Ensemble Theater Cincinnati, the Monomoy Theater (Cape Cod), and the last floating river showboat, the Showboat Majestic.